rkchoudhury/devTinder/deployements/README.md

 - Hit the url on the browser & we will see, the devTinder UI with all the features integrated to it.
   - http://51.21.171.84/

+### Now re-deploy the Backend Node.js App

+- Go to the devTinder project

+  - cd devTinder

+- Pull the latest change

+  - git fetch
+  - git pull

+- Go to the node.js project & do npm install

+  - cd server
+  - npm install

+- Update the .env file if there is any changes.
+Copy paste the content into .env file

+  - sudo nano .env

+- List down the pm processes that are currently running

+  - pm2 list

+- Restart the process using process name/id

+  - pm2 restart 0

+- Flush all the existing logs

+  - pm2 flush

+- Check the logs if there any logs

+  - pm2 logs